jerthedev/laravel-ai/docs/DRIVER_SYSTEM.md

 3. **Memory management**: Handle large responses efficiently
 4. **Timeout handling**: Set appropriate timeouts for different operations
 5. **Rate limiting**: Respect provider rate limits and implement backoff
+6. **Caching**: Cache expensive operations like model lists and pricing
+7. **Streaming optimization**: Use efficient streaming for real-time responses
+8. **Error recovery**: Implement circuit breakers for failing providers

+## Conclusion

+The JTD Laravel AI driver system provides a robust, extensible architecture for integrating multiple AI providers.
+The OpenAI driver serves as a comprehensive reference implementation showcasing:

+- **Comprehensive error handling** with retry logic and exponential backoff
+- **Event-driven architecture** for monitoring and observability
+- **Security best practices** with credential masking and validation
+- **Performance optimization** with caching and efficient API communication
+- **Streaming support** for real-time responses
+- **Function calling** capabilities for advanced AI interactions
+- **Comprehensive testing** with unit, integration, and E2E tests

+When creating custom drivers, follow the established patterns and leverage the trait system to ensure consistency, reliability, and maintainability across all AI provider integrations.